Chip Cities Rise in Japan's Fields of Dreams

 You can make it from electrolysis, but it's much more expensive to do so, so that won't happen.

-• ben_w an hour ago
+• ben_w 6 months ago

 > You can make it from electrolysis, but it's much more expensive to do so, so that won't happen.